 Zara’s ability to quickly capitalize on fashion trends is one of its most significant assets.
 Zara is in a good position to take advantage of upcoming changes because of this edge.
 These are some of the opportunities:

 - Rapid Cycle: Customers visit Zara’s stores an average of 17 times each year, indicating a rapid delivery cycle.
 This is due to the company’s proclivity for reacting to trends as soon as they emerge.
 Zara currently creates a trend from start to finish in about two to three weeks.
 The brand should be able to continue these cycles even further in the future.

-- Customization: Thanks to AI, collecting data and segmenting the client base after evaluating it is easier than ever before.
+- Personalization: Thanks to AI, collecting data and segmenting the client base after evaluating it is easier than ever before.
 This enables clients to receive customized recommendations.
 Zara should use this technology to its advantage.

 - Sustainability: More than a third of Millennials and Gen Z look for “sustainable” and “environmentally friendly” labels on clothing, according to the Sourcing General.
 The two groups together account for half of the population.
 As a result, Zara must pay attention to and respond to this expanding need.

 - Reselling: The resale market, which is currently worth $28 billion, is expected to expand to $64 billion in the next five years.
 Customers would be able to buy more with less waste if they included a resale plan into their present platform.
 This promotes consumerism while promoting environmental sustainability.

 - Influencer Marketing: Influential marketing is the most effective technique for promoting lifestyle companies, according to Unbox Social.
 Zara’s #DearSouthAfrica campaign, which involved 60 micro-influencers, reached an audience of 8 million people.
 This should serve as a blueprint for the future.
 They can always go bang by investing in social media marketing for their brand.
 Here are a few SMM strategies they can opt for as fashion brand.